 In this model, a resource advertises to a GIS only once, unless the resource changes its information or decides not to be part of this domain anymore.
 Users contact the resource directly to find the latest update.
-This aims to reduce the communication overhead incurred by the GIS as mentioned in [9].
+This aims to reduce the communication overhead incurred by the GIS.